cfox570/donkeycar-driver/README.md

 * **inputs:** Specifies the inputs the part requires at runtime.
 Provide the list of inputs separated by commas.
 The list may be empty specified by [].
 * **outputs:** Specifies the outputs the part generates at runtime.
 Provide the list of outputs separated by commas.
 The list may be empty specified by [].
 * **threaded:** -Boolean- This is an optional parameter.
 Specify **True** to indicate the part is threaded or **False** to indicate the part is NOT threaded.
 * **run_condition:**  -value-  This is an optional parameter.
-Only include it is required to control running the part based upon a vehicle Boolean parameter *or replace the value with False to prevent the run_condition from controlling the part.*
+Include this parameter when another boolean parameter is required to control running the part. *Replace the value with True to force the part to run.*

 ### YAML Example Files